 Consistent with this philosophy, Pratt Community College supports the policy of open admissions believing it is critical to assuring a viable educational opportunity for all potential students.
-The policy will be administered to ensure access to the college and all of its services.
+The policy will be administered to assure access to the college and all of its services.
 While Pratt Community College is an open admissions institution, selected programs and courses may require testing and/or prerequisites to ensure student readiness.
 Implicit in the college's mission statement is producing completers qualified to perform in their fields of study.
 Therefore, open admissions provide the first step to qualifying entrance into a program of choice while recognizing varying abilities and backgrounds of students.
-Developmental courses are used to bridge the gaps between students' preparation and course/program requirements.
 Quality instructional programs based on the assessment of learning outcomes provide the means for student learning and fulfilling educational objectives.